puyopop/puyo-simulator/README.md

 ## Demo

-You can play the game online at: [GitHub Pages URL after deployment]
+You can play the game online at: [https://puyopop.github.io/puyo-simulator/]

 ## Features